franf91/space_invaders_1.0/README.md

 # space_invaders_1.0

-This is a space invader clone is a tutorial project found in Python Crash Course 3rd edition by E. Matthes [1].
+This space invader clone is a tutorial project found in Python Crash Course 3rd edition by E. Matthes [1].
 The purpose of following this tutorial was to familiarize myself with how to structure a python project and learn abit about pygame.

 # Features I added to the project